derlin/get-html/blog/Rendering-HTML_a-journey.md

         # import what we need, and tell the user what to do if it fails
         from requests_html import HTMLSession  # or something else except ModuleNotFoundError:
-        print('Error: RENDER_JS set but requests_html not found.'
+        print('Error: RENDER_HTML set but requests_html not found.'
               'Please, run pip install requests_html')
         exit(1)